-See Seagate® SEDs in demonstrations at the following booths of Seagate’s ISV partners at the Moscone Center in San Francisco, site for this year’s RSA Conference:
+See Seagate® SEDs in demonstrations at the following booths of Seagate’s ISV partners at the Moscone Center in San Francisco, site of this year’s RSA Conference:

-Seagate is the worldwide leader in hard disc drives and storage solutions.
-Learn more at http://www.seagate.com.
+Seagate is the worldwide leader in hard disk drives and storage solutions.
+Learn more at http://www.seagate.com .

 Copyright 2011 Seagate Technology LLC.
 All rights reserved.
 Printed in USA.
 Seagate, Seagate Technology and the Wave logo are registered trademarks of Seagate Technology LLC in the United States and/or other countries.
 Savvio, Cheetah, Constellation and Momentus are either trademarks or registered trademarks of Seagate Technology LLC or one of its affiliated companies in the United States and/or other countries.
-When referring to drive capacity, one gigabyte, or GB, equals one billion bytes; and one terabyte, or TB, equals one trillion bytes.
-Your computer operating system may use a different standard of measurement and report a lower capacity.
-In addition, some of the listed capacity is used for formatting and other functions, and thus will not be available for data storage.
+When referring to drive capacity, one gigabyte, or GB, equals one billion bytes and one terabyte, or TB, equals one thousand billion bytes.
+Your computer’s operating system may use a different standard of measurement and report a lower capacity.
+In addition, some of the listed capacity is used for formatting and other functions and will not be available for data storage.
 Seagate reserves the right to change, without notice, product offerings or specifications.
 The export or re-export of hardware or software containing encryption may be regulated by the US Department of Commerce, Bureau of Industry and Security (for more information go to www.bis.doc.gov).